hvianna/audioMotion.js/docs/user-interface.md

 #### Random Mode options

-Allows you to customize which options may be changed when the visualization mode is randomized.
+Allows you to customize which configuration settings may be changed when the visualization mode is randomized.

 #### Sensitivity presets